How Long Does Shoplifting Stay on Your Record? (Petty Theft Law)

 Does Shoplifting Affect Employment?

-Those applying for jobs with criminal records will want to know: Does shoplifting affect employment or will a misdemeanor affect employment?
+Those applying for jobs with criminal records will want to know: Does shoplifting affect employment or will a misdemeanor impact employment opportunities?
 Any kind of criminal record will affect employment and shoplifting will likely have a slightly larger impact than most low-level crimes if it is related to the job duties, such as retail jobs.

 Can I Work at Walmart if I Got Caught Stealing?